Detailed Guide forPsychiatric Technicians in California

 The wages below reflect a pay differential for night shifts and overtime after eight hours.

-The median wage in 2016 for Psychiatric Technicians in California is $59,865 annually, or $28.78 hourly.
+The median wage in 2016 for Psychiatric Technicians in California was $59,865 annually, or $28.78 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages may include medical, dental, and vision insurance as well as retirement plans, vacation, holidays, and sick leave.
 Some employers may offer tuition reimbursement for education.